Tuna: Is it Thyroid Safe?

 To minimize your consumption of mercury, the FDA recommends opting for canned "light" tuna, as opposed to canned albacore (or white) tuna, citing that the latter contains 3x as much mercury.

-This simple rule of thumb may be helpful in terms of choosing lower mercury tuna, but it should be noted that it does not factor in sustainability concerns or fishing practices that can be utilized to catch lower-mercury tuna.
+This simple rule of thumb may be helpful in terms of choosing lower-mercury tuna.
+Still, it should be noted that it does not factor in sustainability concerns or fishing practices that can be utilized to catch lower-mercury tuna.

 If you're going to buy the big commercial brands of canned tuna, opting for "light" tuna as opposed to albacore may be the lesser of two evils, but if you truly want the best, safest, most sustainable, and most nutrient-dense tuna money can buy, we have to drill deeper.